apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - update an existing user
 - view :term:`Delivery Service`\ s visible to a user

 ..
-Note:: If OAuth is enabled, creating/updating a user here will update the user's roles but the user needs to be created/updated with the OAuth provider as well.
+Note:: If OAuth is enabled, creating/deleting a user here will update the user's :term:`role` but the user needs to be created/deleted with the OAuth provider as well.

 Tenants
 -------